Guild Information

 The custodian is responsible for knowing at all times where the raffle quilt is.

 What is a Secret Pal?
-Every six months, members fill out a form about themselves (birthday, favorite color, patterns, fabrics, etc.) and names are drawn for a "pal" to get to know.
+Members fill out a form about themselves (birthday, favorite color, patterns, fabrics, etc.) and names are drawn for a "pal" to get to know.
 With the information provided, members have a chance to surprise their pal with little gifts and cards each month.

 Webmaster Mary Hattick